North American P-51 Mustang variants: Experimental Mustangs

 In early 1944, the first P-51A-1-NA, 43-6003. was fitted and tested with a lightweight retractable ski kit replacing the wheels.
 This conversion was made in response to a perceived requirement for aircraft that would operate away from prepared airstrips.
 The main oleo leg fairings were retained, but the main wheel doors and tail wheel doors were removed for the tests.
 When the undercarriage was retracted, the main gear skis were housed in the space in the lower engine compartment made available by the removal of the fuselage .50 in (12.7 mm) Brownings from the P-51As.
 The entire installation added 390 lb to the aircraft weight and required that the operating pressure of the hydraulic system had to be increased from 1,000 to 1200 psi).
 Flight tests showed ground handling was good, and the Mustang could take off and land in a field length of 1000 ft; the maximum speed was 18 mph lower, although it was thought that fairings over the retracted skis would compensate.

-Concern over the USAAF's inability to escort B-29s all the way to mainland Japan resulted in the highly classified "Seahorse" project (NAA-133), an effort to "navalize" the P-51.
+Concern over the USAAF's inability to escort Boeing B-29 Superfortresses all the way to mainland Japan resulted in the highly classified "Seahorse" project (NAA-133), an effort to "navalize" the P-51.
 On 15 November 1944, naval aviator (and later test pilot) Lieutenant Bob Elder, in a P-51D-5-NA 44-14017, started flight tests from the deck of the carrier Shangri-La.
 This Mustang had been fitted with an arrestor hook, which was attached to a reinforced bulkhead behind the tail wheel opening; the hook was housed in a streamlined position under the rudder fairing and could be released from the cockpit.
 The tests showed that the Mustang could be flown off the carrier deck without the aid of a catapult, using a flap setting of 20° down and 5° of up elevator.
 Landings were found to be easy, and, by allowing the tail wheel to contact the deck before the main gear, the aircraft could be stopped in a minimum distance.
 The project was canceled after U.S. Marines secured the Japanese island of Iwo Jima and its airfields, making it possible for standard P-51D models to accompany B-29s all the way to the Japanese home islands and back.